-If you own your house, having it insured is the best way to cover yourself against any catastrophe that might befall the property.
-A standard homeowners insurance policy covers your house, all attached structures and personal belongings inside, unattached units on the premises, and injuries and damages sustained by on your property.
+If you own your house, having it insured is the best way to be financially protected against any catastrophe that might befall the property.
+A standard homeowners insurance policy covers your house, all attached structures (such as a garage), and personal belongings inside, as well as unattached units on the premises (like a shed).
+It also provides liability protection against injuries and damages sustained on your property.

-Most home insurance providers include personal property coverage in their policies, which means you will be paid to repair or replace things such as furniture, appliances, electronics, clothes and jewelry after a covered loss, such as fire or theft.
+Most home insurers include personal property coverage in their policies as standard coverage, which means items like furniture, appliances, electronics, clothes and jewelry are protected from a covered loss, such as fire, theft or severe weather event.

-However, if your personal belongings are stored somewhere away from your house, your home insurance policy may not always cover them.
+However, if your personal belongings are stored somewhere away from your house, like a self-storage facility, your homeowners insurance policy may not always cover them.
 To protect belongings kept in a separate storage unit, you may need to purchase additional insurance.

 What homeowners insurance covers

 Personal property is a broad term that indicates possessions stored inside your house and elsewhere.
-A basic home insurance policy reimburses you for damaged or stolen items up to the coverage limit.
-Depending on your insurance provider and the type of policy, your personal belongings will be covered even when you are traveling or staying at a hotel.
-This includes damage from fire, lightning, storm and theft.
+A standard home insurance policy reimburses you for damaged or stolen items up to the coverage limit.
+Depending on your insurer and the way your policy is written, your personal belongings will be covered even when you are traveling or staying at a hotel.
+This includes damage from fire, severe weather events and theft.

-Personal property covered by a home insurance policy usually includes things like:
+Personal property covered by a homeowners insurance policy typically includes: